Belgrade Synagogue: Jews in Belgrade

 The first written records of the presence of Jews in Belgrade date back to the 16th century when the city was under Ottoman rule.
 At that time Belgrade boasted a strong Jewish Ladino-speaking Sephardic community mostly settled in the central Belgrade neighborhood called Dorćol.
 The city's Ashkenazi Jews, many of them from Central Europe and nearby Austria-Hungary, mostly lived near the Sava river in the area where the current active synagogue stands.
 The Jewish community in Belgrade flourished most notably in the 17th century when Belgrade had a yeshiva (a Jewish religious school), numerous community and cultural centers, Jewish charitable organizations, societies and shops.
 A beautiful early-20th century Sephardic synagogue, then one of the most prominent buildings in the city, stood in today's Cara Uroša Street (see image right) complete with ritual bathing quarters.

 Before World War II some 12,000 Jews lived in Belgrade, 80% of whom were Spanish- or Ladino-speaking Sephardim, and 20% Yiddish-speaking Ashkenazim.
 Most of the Jewish population of Serbia was exterminated during the German occupation, and only 1,115 of Belgrade's twelve thousand Jews would survive.
 There were three concentration camps for Jews, Serbs and Gypsies in the city at the time.
 Most Jewish men perished at the Autokomanda site near the city center, apart from those killed at the Banjica camp; the camp at Sajmište was on Independent State of Croatia territory and it mostly saw the killing of women and children.
 Wartime bombing destroyed most of the Jewish monuments as well as much of the city.
 According to some reports, the current synagogue was used by the occupying forces as a brothel.
 The building was re-consecrated after the war.

 Since 1944 there has only been a very small Jewish community in Serbia and Belgrade.
 Many of them emigrated to Israel after the war.
 Belgrade currently has a very active Jewish community center housing the Federation of Jewish Communities of Serbia and the Jewish Historical Museum.
-The city also has several commemorative monuments to Jewish suffering in past wars, the newest of which was unveiled at Autokomanda, near the site of the mass killing of Jews during World War II.
+The city also has several commemorative monuments to Jewish suffering in past wars.

 There are Sephardic and Ashkenazi Jewish cemeteries in Belgrade, but only the Sephardic one is in regular use today.